ZTLaine/feature-request-system/README.md

 1. Copy `.env.docker.example` to `.env.docker`
 2. Update with your actual credentials
 3. NEVER commit your actual `.env` files with real credentials

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment to AWS ECS.

+### CI/CD Workflow

+The CI/CD pipeline automatically:
+1. Builds the Docker image
+2. Pushes it to Amazon ECR (Elastic Container Registry)
+3. Updates the ECS task definition
+4. Deploys the application to Amazon ECS (Elastic Container Service)

+### Configuration

+The workflow is configured to trigger on:
+- Pushes to the `main` branch
+- Manual triggers through the GitHub Actions interface

+### Setting Up CI/CD

+1. Ensure you have the required GitHub secrets configured:
+   - `AWS_ACCESS_KEY_ID`
+   - `AWS_SECRET_ACCESS_KEY`

+2. These credentials should belong to an IAM user with appropriate permissions for ECR and ECS operations.

+For more detailed information about the CI/CD setup, see [.github/workflows/README.md](.github/workflows/README.md).